Meet the Lawyers of Kuzyk Personal Injury & Car Accidents Lawyers (VIDEO)

 ED TYLL

 The Ed Tyll show, Starcom Radio Network.
 Robert Ryan is a Los Angeles attorney.
 Has built a successful practice as a litigator.
 After rising to membership in a Beverly Hills-based complex litigation boutique firm, Robert made the life-altering decision 15 years ago to refocus his practice representing only individuals injured or killed in accidents.
-He heads the litigation department at California-based Kuzyk Law, the largest law firm in northern Los Angeles.
+He heads the litigation department at California-based Kuzyk Personal Injury & Car Accidents Lawyers, the largest law firm in northern Los Angeles.
 AM/FM stations all across America.
 I’m sure everybody was taken aback by the loss of the young actor Anton Yelchin.
 Lost his life in a freak car accident in Studio City, a place where I used to live.
 They are now suing the makers of the Jeep Grand Cherokee.
 Robert, a pleasure to have you on the show—how are you today?

 ROBERT RYAN